Sick of It All: The Fat Wreck Chords years (1998–2004)

 In 1998, Sick of It All signed to independent record label Fat Wreck Chords, owned and run by Fat Mike of NOFX.
-After releasing the "Potential for a Fall" single – for which another video was filmed, Call To Arms was released in February 1999.
+After releasing the "Potential for a Fall" single – for which another video was filmed, Call To Arms was released in February 1999 and debuted at number 84 on the German charts.
+This album was also met with positive reception with Kevin Ruggeri of Pitchfork stating “Call to Arms proves once again that Sick of It All are masters of their genre.
+For over a decade, they have consistently provided the best hardcore their genre has to offer, and with their promise to stick around considered, the future of the scene seems bright indeed.”
+The band then went on tour alongside Slayer and Meshuggah.

 The 2000 follow-up Yours Truly was less critically acclaimed.
 Despite containing some of the band's favored live tracks, including "Blown Away", "The Bland Within", "District" and "America", some fans felt alienated by the album's progressive nature and in a recent interview, frontman Lou Koller claimed that the album's cover art probably contributed to its poor reception.

-In 2001, Sick of It All released their home video The Story So Far, and a year later a live record was released as part of Fat Wreck Chords' Live in a Dive series.
+In 2001, Sick of It All released their home video The Story So Far the documentary showed the bands career up to that point from their beginnings to their unexpected rise to fame, along with personal insight from band members.
+A year later a live record was released as part of Fat Wreck Chords' Live in a Dive series.
 The album showcased tracks from Sick of It All's entire career up to that point in time.
+That same year they also took part in the Deconstruction Tour.

-2003 saw Sick of It All release their seventh studio album: Life on the Ropes.
-In 2004, the band also released an album of B-sides, covers and rare tracks entitled Outtakes for the Outcast, which contains some Sick of It All recordings.
+2003 saw Sick of It All released their seventh studio album: Life on the Ropes.
+Kurt Morris of AllMusic wrote “Even after more than 15 years, Sick of It All's Life on the Ropes finds the band as heavy, fast, and fun as ever while still allowing plenty of room for some thoughtful lyrics.”
+They then embarked on the first leg of the “Vans Off the Wall" tour alongside The Unseen and Avenged Sevenfold.
+In 2004, the band also released an album of B-sides, covers and rare tracks entitled Outtakes for the Outcast.